nikithanelloor/Data-Analytics/README.md

 ###  Conclusion
 The analysis revealed that:
 - **Online delivery** and **table booking** correlate with higher ratings, reflecting evolving consumer expectations—even amid price and geography variations.
-- Most diners stick to a **mid-range budget (~₹150–300 per person)**—consistent with casual dining trends in India
+- Most diners stick to a **mid-range budget (~₹150–300 per person)**—consistent with casual dining trends in India.
-- **No single factor** (cost, cuisine count, weather, etc.) strongly determines ratings; instead, holistic experiences like service, convenience, and reputation play the primary role
+- **No single factor** (cost, cuisine count, weather, etc.) strongly determines ratings; instead, holistic experiences like service, convenience, and reputation play the primary role.

 ###  Recommendations

 1. **Enhance Online Presence**
-   Prioritize improving online ordering and delivery systems—70% of customers expect this as a standard, and those features often drive higher spend and satisfaction
+   Prioritize improving online ordering and delivery systems—70% of customers expect this as a standard, and those features often drive higher spend and satisfaction.

 2. **Focus on Mid-Range Pricing**
-   Promote options around ₹300 for two—84% of casual diners in India choose meals under ₹500, and this sweet spot aligns with both affordability and perceived value
+   Promote options around ₹300 for two—84% of casual diners in India choose meals under ₹500, and this sweet spot aligns with both affordability and perceived value.

 3. **Target Dining Promotions**
-   Since dine-in venues receive more votes and ratings, restaurants should design special offers (e.g., loyalty programmes, themed events) to boost engagement and footfall
+   Since dine-in venues receive more votes and ratings, restaurants should design special offers (e.g., loyalty programmes, themed events) to boost engagement and footfall.

 4. **Build a Strong Reputation**
-   Invest in online reputation management; even a one-star rise in review can yield a 5–9% revenue increase, underscoring the value of quality and reviews
+   Invest in online reputation management; even a one-star rise in review can yield a 5–9% revenue increase, underscoring the value of quality and reviews.